pachipalapooja16/Diabetic-Retinopathy-Detection-Using-Hybrid-Xception-BiLSTM/README.md

 | AUC Score           | 0.8956 |
 | Weighted F1-score   | 0.6692 |

-The model achieved moderate validation performance and showed strong learning capability on the training dataset.
-The difference between training and validation accuracy indicates that further improvements can be made through larger datasets, stronger augmentation, and better imbalance handling.
+The model achieved moderate validation accuracy and strong training accuracy.
+This shows that the model learned useful patterns from the training dataset.
+However, the difference between training and validation performance suggests that the model may still be affected by overfitting and class imbalance.

 ---